ReflexiveFox/TX_Randomizer_Builds/README.md

 This repository holds all versions of TX_Randomizer program.

 # How to download?
-Select any version you want by double clicking on a .zip file and then click Download on the top right button
+1. Select any version you want by clicking on a .zip file
+2. Click on the 3 dots button on the top right
+3. Click Download